 Step 2.
 Installing TeamViewer on CentOS 8.

-More information on installed package can be queried using the following command:
+More information on the installed package can be queried using the following command:

 After installing TeamViewer, you can launch it from your Desktop Apps menu or from CLI.
 To Launch TeamViewer on CentOS 8 from your Desktop Environment Applications Launcher, search for “

-Congratulation’s!
+Congratulations!
 You have successfully installed TeamViewer.
 Thanks for using this tutorial for installing TeamViewer on CentOS 8 system.
-For additional help or useful information, we recommend you to check the official TeamViewer website.
+For additional help or useful information, we recommend you check the official TeamViewer website.